 Just like under the state law, federal drug trafficking penalties vary depending on which drug schedule a particular drug falls under, whether the offender has a prior record of drug offenses, and the amount of the drug being trafficked.
 Drug trafficking under federal law also carries very severe penalties.
 Just like under state law, the most serious drug trafficking offenses can leave offenders facing up to life in prison and thousands of dollars in fines.

 For a list of controlled substances and their common street names, download a copy of the DEA’s list of Controlled Substances.

 Being arrested for drug trafficking under state or federal law is one of the most serious crimes in Nevada.
 If you or someone you know has been charged with drug trafficking, do not wait to call us.
 The attorneys at The Wright Law Group have more than 25 years of experience helping individuals with complex drug cases.
-Call us now at (702) 405-0001.
-We are available 24/7.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.